Most remote hiring processes do not fail because there are no good candidates.

 If your salary is hidden, your remote rules are vague, and your process drags, that is your employer brand.

-For the larger brand strategy, read Employer Branding Strategy.
+For the larger brand strategy, read employer branding strategy.

 Remote hiring needs structured screening because the applicant pool can be large.